FAQs

 Global Program FAQs

-What graduate programs does OSGP offer?
+What graduate programs does OSOP offer?

-OSGP offers six graduate programs:
+OSOP offers six graduate programs:

 How long will my program take?

 A maximum of twelve graduate credits may be accepted pending departmental approval.
 Individual graduate programs may have lower transfer limits due to accreditation or licensing requirements.
-Transfer courses must be applicable to the student’s current program of study and have been completed at an institutionally accredited graduate institution within the last six years with a grade of B or higher.
+Transfer courses must apply to the student’s current program of study and have been completed at an institutionally accredited graduate institution within the last six years with a grade of B or higher.
 Please read TCNJ’s graduate transfer of credit policy here.

-Dr. Yiqiang Wu (wuyiqian@tcnj.edu): Teaching English as a Second Language
+Dr. Yiqiang Wu (wuyiqian@tcnj.edu): Teaching English as a Second Language – Global and Domestic

 What course(s) should I take?

-Dr. Yiqiang Wu (wuyiqian@tcnj.edu): Teaching English as a Second Language
+Dr. Yiqiang Wu (wuyiqian@tcnj.edu): Teaching English as a Second Language – Global and Domestic

 What are the course descriptions?